Morgantheplant/sw-explore/readme.markdown

 npm run build

 ```
-The `dev` command compiles the css and JS files and runs a watch script so changes will automatically trigger a rebundle.
+The `dev` command compiles the CSS and JS files and runs a watch script so changes will automatically trigger a rebundle.
-`build` will minify and uglifiy the bundle for production.
+`build` will uglifiy the bundle for production.

+staic `index.html` page with embedded widgets is served from `/public` at `localhost:8000` when dev is run

 # Embed script:

  `<script data="staance-widget/{aid}/{uid}"></script>`

- Script creates a single global variable called 'staance-widget-info' which stores references to all scripts loaded on the page.
+ Script creates a single global variable called `"staance-widget-info"` which stores references to all scripts loaded on the page.
 Scripts are async with each widget only loaded once.
-Loading a widget involves creating a `<div>` as a preceding sibling to the script tag with a className "staance-widget" and unique ID "staance-widget-id-{random value}" so external CSS can be applied for sizing/styling etc.
+Each `<script>` creates a `<div>` tag with a className `"staance-widget"` and unique ID `"staance-widget-id-{random value}"` so external CSS can be applied for sizing/styling/etc.